 - The creation of educational modules and content for undergraduate QI courses and future elements of the MOOCs.

-All outputs from the behaviour change theme can be accessed in our Publications library.
+Outputs from the Behaviour Change research theme can be accessed on our publications page.